 She started to go through the scripted lines but it was clear that she was working from memory, as opposed to speaking in the moment.
 The director moved onto asking questions.
-She struggled with the delivery and was having trouble finishing the sentences.
+She struggled with the delivery and was having trouble finishing sentences.

-The director decide to use a different technique.
+The director decided to use a different technique.
 Instead of focusing on the content, he turned it into a conversion.
 He asked “What did you eat for breakfast this morning?” and “How are your kids?
 Once asked about her kids, the interviewee became incredibly passionate and talkative.
 Subtly, the director pivoted the conversation to the non-profit.
 The interviewee had plenty to say about the impact of the non-profit.

 The whole process was incredibly rewarding.
 The client was happy with the content and the interviewee’s on-camera talent was recognized without following a script.

 Another example was when we worked with Friendship Circle, a non-profit focused on inclusivity and fostering friendships between neurotypical teens with children, teens, and young adults with special needs.
 We have been producing content for this incredible organization for almost a decade.